ChuKhaLi/playwright-path/docs/project-overview.md

 | **MOD-05** | Test Design and Architecture | 3-5 weeks | POM, best practices, maintainable code |
 | **MOD-06** | CI/CD and DevOps Integration | 2-4 weeks | Pipeline integration, automation |
 | **MOD-07** | Advanced Topics and Specialization | 3-6 weeks | Visual, performance, accessibility testing |

+This lesson-based architecture ensures that each topic is covered in depth, with its own set of examples and exercises, providing a more robust and effective learning journey.

 ### Progressive Learning Design